TP-Watson/Teaching-Site/_pages/lectures.md

 ### Basic Installation - Environments

-Before working with the course materials, you’ll need to set up your Python environment.
+Before working with the course materials, you will need to set up your Python environment.
 Follow the step-by-step instructions in the guide below, and check the videos for a walkthrough of the installation process on Mac and Windows.

 [Basic Installation - Environments](https://bgmicrobiomes.github.io/biomeFUN_materials/BiomeFUN_2025_installation_styled.html)